subangstrom/superAngle/README.md

 # Quick Start Manual:

+OBJECT: This software calculates: (a) Effective solid angle under specimen tilt and shift condition, (b) Counts ratio, (c) Absolute counts of two elements. (d) Composition analysis based on counts/ratio method.
+It is based on numeric approach taking effects from multiple-detector geometry, Be holder absorption, holder frame shadowing, and specimen absorption in flat or complex geometry into consideration.

+NEW UPDATE: INCORPORATE COMPLEX SPECIMEN GEOMETRY (2017) Effective solid angle, counts and counts ratio prediction under complex specimen geometry are now available in SuperAngle.
+This helps make better EDS prediction in systems with strong absorption issues.

-The program is coded in MATLAB.
+HOW TO RUN: The program is coded in MATLAB.
 To start, find file superangle.m in the software folder and run.
-Then a graphic user interface will show up, as illustrated below.
+Then a graphic user interface (GUI) will show up, as illustrated below.

-This software calculates: (a) Effective solid angle under specimen tilt and shift condition, (b) Counts ratio, (c) Absolute counts of two elements. (d) Composition analysis based on counts/ratio method.
-It is based on numeric approach taking effects from multiple detector geometry, Be holder absorption. holder frame shadowing, and specimen absorption into consideration.

-For example, click Browse bottom in the specimen information panel, choose file “specimen_Ni3Al_demo.xlsx“ as specimen information input.
+** To conduct calculation under complex specimen geometry, please Run SuperAngle_script_specimen_geometry_*.m.
+GUI version is currently under construction.

 You will see parameters of specimen information be loaded from the file.
 The software also pre-loaded default Super-X detector parameters and FEI low background holder setting for calculation.
 These parameters can be further changed in the GUI interface via direct screen input or file input.
 (1)	Detector setting: detector.xlsx (or other names) (2)	Specimen information: specimen_startup.xlsx (or other names) (3)	Holder information: holder_FEI_LB.xlsx
+For example, click Browse bottom in the specimen information panel, choose file “specimen_Ni3Al_demo.xlsx“ as specimen information input.

 To calculate, click functional bottoms in the RUN panel

 (1) Single spot column
 Solid Angle: calculate effective solid angle of A, B elements at single point